 Birmingham-born Bellingham and Stuttgart native Musiala formed a strong bond as they worked their respective ways up through the ranks of England's youth teams.
 Although both now play for different nations and Bundesliga teams, the pair remain in close contact as their careers explode on the world stage.

-At just 19, Musiala and Bellingham boast such phenomenal talent and startling maturity that they represent both the present and the future of a game they are destined to dominate.
+At just 20 and 19 respectively, Musiala and Bellingham boast such phenomenal talent and startling maturity that they represent both the present and the future of a game they are destined to dominate.

 At this point, Musiala's fascinating life journey has been oft told.
 Born in Baden-Württemberg to a German mother and Nigerian father, he left the country of his birth for England with his parents aged just seven.
 The attacking midfielder impressed at Southampton before joining Chelsea's youth ranks and it was during his time at the latter club where he crossed paths with Bellingham at international level.